2025 Campaign Dates: September 22 - October 3

 Kenosha YMCA - Abilities in Motion Adaptive Sports

-LGBT Center of SE Wisconsin – Kenosha Youth Program
+LGBT CENTER OF SE WISCONSIN - Kenosha LGBTQ+ Youth Program